abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 > I haven't tested all advance operators on every Search Engine.
 Most common operators will work fine, but more advance or nuance one will only work on Google.

 > [!TIP]
-> According to Google Search Help[^google-dorks-1], there should be no spaces between your search operator and search term. `site:wikipedia.com` is valid, while `site: wikipedia.com` is invalid way of using these operators.
+> According to Google Search Help[^google-dorks-1], there should be no spaces between your search operator and search term. `site:wikipedia.com` is valid, while `site: wikipedia.com` is an invalid way of using these operators.

 ### Switch to Verbatim Mode